bibekanandan892/Recipe-Database/README.md

    ```sh
    git clone https://github.com/bibekanandan892/Recipe-Database.git
    ```
+2. **Open the Project:**
-2. Open the project in Android Studio.
+   Open the project in [Android Studio](https://developer.android.com/studio).

-3. Add your Spoonacular API key to the project.
+3. **Sync Gradle:**
+   Ensure all dependencies are up-to-date by syncing the Gradle files.

+4. **Run the Application:**
+   Connect an Android device or start an emulator and run the app from Android Studio.

 ### Usage
 - Build and run the app on an Android device or emulator.